 How is alcohol metabolized?
 The liver performs almost 90% of the alcohol metabolism by breaking down of alcohol to water and carbon dioxide.
 The remaining is excrete by the lungs, kidneys, and sweat glands.

-All ethyl alcohol is broken down into acetaldehyde a poison similar to formaldehyde, which is then broken down to acetic acid (or acetyl) radicals.
+All ethyl alcohol is broken down into acetaldehyde a poison.
+It is similar to formaldehyde, which is then broken down to acetic acid (or acetyl) radicals.

 Some people experience their blood pressure rises with alcohol consumption.
-Studies show excessive alcohol consumption can raise blood pressure, there are various theories explaining why it does so.
-Research shows that too much of alcohol consumption may damage your brain, liver and cardiovascular system.
+Studies show excessive alcohol consumption can raise blood pressure; there are various theories explaining why it does so.
+Research shows that too much alcohol consumption may damage your brain, liver, and cardiovascular system.
 However, other studies show drinking alcohol in moderation does not cause any blood pressure rise.

 Does alcohol raise blood pressure?

 A recent study in Japan shown an even modest amount of alcohol drinking can cause a blood pressure rise.